ILIAS-eLearning/ILIAS/Services/Mail/README.md

 There are two possible recipient channels:
 * internal - Users on the system will be addressed.
-  Internal mails will be delivered to the internal inbox, which is accessible via the ILIAS user interface.
+  Internal messages will be delivered to the internal inbox, which is accessible via the ILIAS user interface.
-* external - The mail will be sent to an external address outside of the ILIAS context.
+* external - The email will be sent to an external address outside of the ILIAS context.

 Both channels can be combined, so the user will receive messages on both channels.

-The following chapters will describe and explain which purposes each class has and how to use them.
+### External Emails: HTML Frame

+With ILIAS 5.1.x the [HTML Mails with Skin](https://www.ilias.de/docu/goto_docu_wiki_wpage_3506_1357.html) were introduced.

+Text emails sent to an **external** email address can be displayed in a HTML frame.
+The HTML template is part of the skin:

+    ./Services/Mail/templates/default/tpl.html_mail_template.html

+There are no advanced formatting options, except the global format given in the HTML file itself.
+HTML templates can only be used when using a skin as a system-style, otherwise emails are sent without template (raw text).

+Per Skin, one template can be defined and has to be stored in the following location:

+    ./Customizing/global/skin/<NAME>/Services/Mail/tpl.html_mail_template.html.

+The HTML frame template concept consists of the HTML markup file itself and some optional attachments.
+Images of type *.jp(e)g MUST be stored in a sub-folder *img*.
+It is possible to attach several image attachments.
+Images are packed into the email as inline images, regardless of their use.
+The source of the images is prefixed with a *cid*.
+The *cid* of an image with the file name "foo.jpg" will be *img/foo.jpg*.

+Other file types (like *.png, *.gif, *.bmp, etc.) will be silently ignored.
+This is not considered to be a bug, but a design limitation ([http://www.ilias.de/mantis/view.php?id=18878](http://www.ilias.de/mantis/view.php?id=18878)).

+This feature does not apply for ILIAS-internal messages at all.

 ## ilMail